4GeeksAcademy/html-forms-tutorial-exercises/exercises/03-Type-Radio/README.md

 ## 📝 Instructions

 - Create 2 input type=radio to pick the gender values: Male or Female.
-- Create another 2 input type=radio to pick the sexual orientations: Heterosexual or Homosexual.
+- Create another 2 input type=radio to pick sexual orientation: Heterosexual or LGBTI.

+📎 Nota

-Note: Test your form, only one gender and one sexual orientation should be allowed to pick.
+Test your form, only one gender and one sexual orientation should be allowed to pick.